narsimha-na/mausam/README.md

-# Weather Forecasting App
+# Mausam - Weather Forecasting App

 ## Overview
-The Weather Forecasting App is a cross-platform mobile application built using Flutter.
+Mausam - Weather Forecasting App is a cross-platform mobile application built using Flutter.
 It fetches real-time weather data from the OpenWeather API and provides a clean and user-friendly interface to display current weather details and a 3-day forecast.
 Users can search for a city's weather, toggle between Celsius and Fahrenheit, and save their preferences.

 ---